Coming from JavaScript

 What You Can Stop Worrying About

-If you have spent time debugging production JavaScript, you have probably hit every one of these.
-They are all gone in Loon.
+If you have debugged production JavaScript, you have met every one of these.
+In Loon they are gone.

 Null and undefined checks